FloranDev2/ItB-TerranMechs/README.md

 ### Hellion Mode (default)
 Faster mode.
 (4 move)
-- Infernal flamethrower: ignite an adjacent tile and push the next tile forward.
+- Infernal flamethrower: ignite an adjacent tile and push the next tile forward

 ### Hellbat Mode
 Slower mode.
 (2 move)
-- Napalm Spray:
+- Napalm Spray: ignite and push 3 tiles in front

 ### Upgrades
-- Immolation Fluid (1 core): when attacking units already on fire, adjacent tiles are ignited as well.
+- Immolation Fluid (1 core): when attacking units already on fire, adjacent tiles are ignited as well
-- Infernal Pre-Igniter (2 cores): deal 2 damage to enemy units that are already on fire.
+- Infernal Pre-Igniter (2 cores): deal 2 damage to enemy units that are already on fire

 ## Viking Mech